 The ideal applicant for graduate school in the applied mental health professions (e.g., psychology, counseling, social work, marriage and family therapy) has (1) applied helping experiences/internships on their curriculum vita that help them stand out, (2) strong letters of recommendation from professional supervisors who can speak to that applicant’s talent and passion, (3) social justice activism skills and experiences that have helped them develop their critical consciousness, and (4) a knowledge of the “hidden curriculum” (i.e., unspoken rules) of how to put together a competitive graduate school application.

-This internship is designed to be a high-quality training opportunity tailored to helping undergraduate students make a positive difference in the world while building their (1) applied helping and active listening skills for their CV, (2) ability to earn a strong letter of recommendation from a professional supervisor, (3) social justice activism skills and critical consciousness, and (4) knowledge of how to be a successful applicant to graduate school.
+This internship is designed to be a high-quality training opportunity tailored to helping people make a positive difference in the world while building their (1) applied helping and active listening skills for their CV, (2) ability to earn a strong letter of recommendation from a professional supervisor, (3) social justice activism skills and critical consciousness, and (4) knowledge of how to be a successful applicant to graduate school.

 Furthermore, unlike most internships that require in-person attendance, interns can live anywhere in the world, provided they have reliable internet access and the ability to attend internship activities during the afternoons/evenings in USA Eastern Time (UTC-4) Zone.